House panel renews probe into Trump administration’s interference with covid response

 Clyburn said the Trump administration had blocked the subcommittee’s inquiries, noting that HHS officials “failed to fully comply with two subpoenas and at least 20 document requests.”

-Clyburn’s panel also released new emails Monday sent last year by former administration scientific adviser Paul Alexander, a Trump appointee who repeatedly clashed with career scientists — and called for deliberately infecting younger Americans with the virus, arguing that it would speed so-called “herd immunity” — before being fired in September.
+Clyburn’s panel also released new emails Monday that were sent last year by then-administration scientific adviser Paul Alexander, a Trump appointee who repeatedly clashed with career scientists — and called for deliberately infecting younger Americans with the virus, arguing that it would speed so-called “herd immunity” — before being fired in September.
 Alexander did not immediately respond to an email request for comment.

 In one of the emails, Alexander defended a controversial decision by the Centers for Disease Control and Prevention to abruptly revise its guidance to reduce the number of people who should be tested for coronavirus.